jdolinsky/chicago_crime/README.md

 p-val = .0000385

 Since our p-value is less than 0.05, we can reject the null hypothesis.
 There is sufficient evidence that there is a linear relationship between the average monthly temperature and monthly crime total.

+## What categories of crime exhibited the greatest increase during COVID?

+* The crime category with the largest increase in 2020 was HOMICIDE.
+The homicide rate in Chicago increased by almost 57% in 2020.
+* The category with the second-highest increase in 2020 was ARSON, at 56%.
+* The category with the third-highest increase in 2020 was WEAPONS VIOLATIONS, at 33%.